maybebyte/anthesis/linux-cant-do-x.md

 bothered me for a while.

 People are quick to suggest a system is incapable of something;
-sometimes these people have never booted a Linux system, yet seem to magically know its limitations.
+sometimes, these people have never even booted a Linux system.
+Yet they seem to magically know its limitations.
 I've heard this regarding everything from gaming to photo editing, and it's simply not true when one consults the facts.

 ## Alleged incapabilities